-This dazzling golden Buddhist stupa can be seen shining out from all parts of the city, the Shwedagon Pagoda is a must see.
-Myanmar’s most sacred religious site comprises of 64 small stupas surrounding the 99 metre high stupa is adorned with rubies, sapphires and everything that glitters.
+This dazzling golden Buddhist stupa can be seen shining out from all parts of the city, the Shwedagon Pagoda is a must-see.
+Myanmar’s most sacred religious site comprises of 64 small stupas surrounding the 99-metre high stupa adorned with rubies, sapphires, and everything that glitters.
 This incredible stupa is believed to enshrine relics of four Buddhas and seeing the Shwedagon Pagoda at sunrise blew my socks off!

 Stroll around Kandawgyi Lake

 Escape the hustle and bustle of Downtown Yangon by wandering along the boardwalk around the tranquil Kandawgyi Lake observing the shrines on the southern side.

 One of Yangon’s many famous landmarks, Karaweik Hall, can be found shimmering in the lake.
 Also known as Karaweik Palace, the golden barge was built in 1974 and its’ design is reminiscent of the Pyi Gyi Mon Royal Barge. this can be accessed via the park entrance on the east side